-18 When the data was collected, as mentioned in the executive summary section.

-decision or consultation and included the relevant PI in the focal product, all 6 introduced ducts and pipe, 5 chambers and manholes, 4 poles and/or masts, only 1 NRA having considered dark fibre, in the category of "others".
+Overall, 9 NRAs stated that they included ducts or pipes in the market definition assessment, only 6 NRAs included chambers and manholes in the analysis, while 8 NRAs looked at poles and masts in the given context.
+Moreover, looking at the breakdown of the stage of the adoption of the respective market assessments as of July 2024, the data (see also table AII.6 in Annex II) shows that, from the 6 NRAs who completed a standalone PIA decision or consultation and included the relevant PI in the focal product, all 6 introduced ducts and pipes, 5 chambers and manholes, 4 poles and/or masts, with only 1 NRA having considered dark fibre, in the category of "others".

 At the same time, the NRAs were asked if non-telco's infrastructure were included in the product definition of PIA.
-5 NRAs responded to this question, with 3 NRAs19 indicating that it was included.
+5 NRAs responded to this question, with 3 NRAs indicating that it was included.
 Out of these 3 NRAs, all included electricity poles, while 1 NRA (ARCEP) included electricity ducts and chambers and another (ANACOM) covered road infrastructure.

-Table AII.7 in Annex II shows the breakdown by the most relevant infrastructure types included the product market definition of NRAs who carried out a review of standalone PIA market.
+Table AII.7 in Annex II shows the breakdown by the most relevant infrastructure types included in the product market definition of NRAs who carried out a review of standalone PIA market.
 Unsurprisingly, telcos related PI is the one covered by all the NRAs (telcos infrastructure alone was the most common definition used by 3 NRAs), but electricity PI was highly relevant in France and Portugal, while transportation services-related PI was recognized as part of the market in Portugal.
-Finally, all the 6 NRAs stated that the geographic definition for PIA was national.
+Finally, all the 6 NRAs stated that the geographic scope of PIA market was national.